jarmibe7/ErgodicSearch/README.md

 ![ergodic_objective.png](Media/ergodic_objective.png)

-The ergodic metric can be calculated by computing the Fourier transform of a target trajectory coverage.
+The ergodic metric can be calculated by computing the Fourier transform of a target trajectory or distribution.
 In this specific case, the probability density function of the target distribution is estimated using Kernel Density Estimation (KDE) on the negative sensor readings.
 This distribution is then inverted before being passed into the iLQR, as the areas with many negative sensor readings should be avoided.

 While technically optional, the addition of a barrier function is necessary to keep the agent within the bounds of the desired search space.
-Fourier basis functions can still be evaluated outside of seach space bounds, and due to their periodic nature these extraneous evaluations may appear similar to functions evaluated within seach space bounds.
+Fourier basis functions can still be evaluated outside of search space bounds, and due to their periodic nature these extraneous evaluations may appear similar to functions evaluated within search space bounds.
 This can result in the agent permanently leaving the search space.
 The added barrier function simply acts as a harsh penalty for leaving search space bounds.